Landon Turner

-Landon Turner (born May 15, 1993) is an American football guard who is currently a free agent.
-He played college football at North Carolina.
-His uncle Jim Braxton played professionally for the Bills and Dolphins in the 1970s.
+Landon Turner (born May 15, 1993) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
+His uncle Jim Braxton played for the Bills and Dolphins in the 1970s.

-High school career
+Early life

 Turner was a four-year starter at Harrisonburg High School in Harrisonburg, Virginia.
 He was All-State his junior and senior years, as he paved the way for running back Michael Holmes, who later played at Virginia Tech, to rush for more than 5,000 yards combined in both seasons.
 In Turner's senior season, he helped Harrisonburg to the VHSL Division 4 state final, where they lost 41–21 to Alex Carter's Briar Woods High School.
 Turner was named a U.S. Army All-American and Parade All-American following his senior year.

 College career

 After redshirting his first year at North Carolina, Turner saw action in twelve games in 2012.
 He served as a backup his first eight games, before replacing an injured Brennan Williams at right guard for the final four games of the season.
 He would remain a starter throughout his four years.
 In his junior year, he was named 3rd team All-ACC by the media.
 As a senior, he was named consensus 1st-Team All-ACC and 1st Team All-American by the Associated Press (AP) and won the Jim Parker Trophy.